Public Safety Power Shutoff

 Xcel needs to be held accountable

-by BelezaCoffeeBar, about 2 months ago
+by BelezaCoffeeBar, 3 months ago

 Let me start by saying this power shutdown cost my business about $20,000 in sales.
 We work very hard to ensure that our business runs well and something so brutal as a $20,000 loss is not foreseen in our business plan, anybody's business plan!